musicalmaya12/TeamRocket/README.md

 Maya Subramanian: Processed the song data using Flair, created the sentiment score matching algorithm, customized the UI backgrounds and phrases returned based on sentiment score ranges.

-Tayo Amuneke: Created the FastAPI endpoint, set up the Lyrics fetcher for songs from the Genius API.
+Tayo Amuneke: Created the FastAPI endpoint, set up the Lyrics fetcher for songs from the Genius API, challenges documentation for data extraction

 Jessica Nwaogbe: Created the input page and statistics page for the UI, added the functionality for re-generating the playlists and recording the user feedback.

 Meng Mu: Worked on the UI playlist view, made rest api call to Spotify API to fetch song links and attached them to each song to allow users to listen to it.

 ### Challenges
 * The sentence boundaries for lyrics posed a problem during processing.
-Lyrics sometimes continue on new line and sometimes bounded by only commas.
-We used new line boundary to store them, even if we are aware that a sentence boundary algorithm may provide a better performance
+Lyrics sometimes continue on new line and are sometimes bounded by only commas.
+We used new line boundary to store them, we are aware that a sentence boundary algorithm may provide a better performance
 * Flair uses 512 token length per block, as it uses BERT internally.
 We ignored lyrics with words over 512.
-A different token formatting or chorus inclusion may be good for future works.
+A different token formatting or chorus inclusion may be good for future work.
 * Getting the lyrics data files posed a challenge as stated in the progress report.
 A dataset in a desired format may be a great task.
-* We explored other technics like topic modelling using TopicBERT and Sentence Similarity with Query Expansion.
+* We explored other techniques like topic modelling using TopicBERT and Sentence Similarity with Query Expansion.
 They proved to not really give good results because of the above two reasons.
 A further study on this may provide interesting results.

 ### References and Libraries